-8 Benefits of Transcribing and Captioning Online Video.
+8 Benefits of Transcribing and Captioning Online Video

-- Improve comprehension for English language learners
+- Improving comprehension for English language learners

-- Increase YouTube views and SEO
+- Increasing YouTube views and SEO

 Accessibility to Deaf or Hard of Hearing Viewers

-Closed captions were originally developed to provide an equivalent television viewing experience for people who are deaf or hard of hearing.
-Time-synced text is the best alternative to audio for these viewers, of which there are 48 million in the United States alone.
+Closed captions were originally developed to provide an equivalent television viewing experience for people who are d/Deaf or hard-of-hearing.
+Time-synced text is the best alternative to audio for many of these viewers, of which there are 48 million in the United States alone.

 Protection Against Disability Discrimination Lawsuits